 Talcott Hall is the home of the Kosher Halal Co-Op, an innovative program where Oberlin’s Jewish and Muslim communities cook and eat together according to religious and cultural dietary practices.
 Many students, faculty, and staff, including non-Jews and non-Muslims, frequently participate in the large Shabbat dinners on Friday nights and celebrations of Jewish and Muslim holidays here.
 Oberlin Hillel Shabbat services also take place in Talcott.

-- The Muslim Prayer Room in Wilder Hall, Room 222 is the main prayer space for Oberlin's Muslim community.
-Communal prayer is held here every Friday afternoon when Oberlin is in session.
-The campus Muslim community is joined by local Muslims.
+- The Prayer Room in Wilder Hall is the main prayer space for Oberlin's Muslim community.
+Communal prayer is held when Oberlin is in session.
 The room also is available for prayer and study whenever Wilder Hall is open.

 - This Meditation Room in Wilder Hall, Room 325 can be reserved at Wilder Desk by groups who wish to practice meditation.
 Communal meditation is held almost daily by the Oberlin Meditators (OM) group.
 Wilder Hall, Room 310 is also a meditation room that does not need to be reserved and is open whenever Wilder Hall is open.